iniadeniyi/iniadeniyi/README.md

 - 👋 Hi, I’m @iDeniyi
-- 👀 I’m interested in Robotics and AI
+- 👀 I’m interested in Software Development and Systems Engineering
-- 🌱 I’m currently learning Data Science with Python
+- 🌱 I’m currently learning Rust! 🦀
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on any cool projects
-- 📫 How to reach me ...
+- 📫 Reach out to me @adeniyipraiseini@gmail.com

 <!---
 iDeniyi/iDeniyi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.